May 20, 2022CMMS

 Total Productive Maintenance (TPM) is a comprehensive approach to facility maintenance that aims to achieve perfect production and eliminate unplanned breakdowns.
 TPM maintains and improves equipment reliability, production output, and product quality.

-TPM works with an awareness of six types of specific losses that can
+TPM works with an awareness of six types of specific losses that can happen due to:

 - Total machine failure

 - Minor issues that may impact machine uptime